Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Introduction

-of $N$-marked genus $g$ stable maps to $S^{[n]}$ of degree $\beta + rA$ carries a virtual fundamental class \cite{LT,BF}.
-However, because $S^{[n]}$ has a holomorphic-symplectic form (even stronger, it is irreducible hyperk\"ahler \cite{Beauville}) this class vanishes.
-Instead Gromov-Witten theory is defined by a reduced virtual fundamental class \cite{MP_GWNL,BL, KT1, KL}:
+where $A$ is the exceptional curve class.
+Because $S^{[n]}$ is irreducible hyperk\"ahler, the virtual fundamental class of the moduli space of stable maps in the sense of \cite{LT,BF} vanishes.
+Instead Gromov-Witten theory is defined by the reduced virtual class \cite{MP_GWNL,BL, KT1, KL}:

 The first values of the virtual dimension $\vd$ are listed in Table~\ref{table:virtual dimension} below.

 If $2g-2+N>0$, let $\tau : \Mbar_{g,N}(S^{[n]},\beta+rA) \to \Mbar_{g,N}$ be the forgetful morphism to the moduli space of stable curves.
 Consider the pullback of a {\em tautological class} \cite{FP}